 Physical stamina.
 Managers, especially those who run their own restaurant, often work long shifts and sometimes spend entire evenings on their feet helping to serve customers.

 Problem-solving skills.
 Managers need to be able to resolve personnel issues and customer-related problems.

-The median annual wage for food service managers was $48,690 in May 2015.
+The median annual wage for food service managers is $59,440.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $28,780, and the highest 10 percent earned more than $83,010.
+The lowest 10 percent earned less than $36,630, and the highest 10 percent earned more than $98,070.

-Employment of food service managers is projected to grow 5 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of food service managers is projected to grow 10 percent over the next ten years, faster than the average for all occupations.